"TITTER YE NOT"

 -

-During the Lent Half it is dominated by the field game, a code of football, but this is unique to Eton and cannot be played
+During the Lent Half it is dominated by the field game, a code of football, but this is

-against other schools.
-During this half, Collegers also play the Eton wall game; this game received national publicity when taken up by Prince Harry.
-Aided by Astro Tfield, field hockey has become a major Lent Half sport along with Rugby 7's.
+also play the Eton wall game; this game received national publicity when taken up by Prince Harry.
+Aided by Astro The field, field hockey has become a major Lent Half sport along with Rugby 7's.

 -